h3abionet/h3ameta/README.md

 ## Docker images

 We're assuming you're using singularity -- if using Docker it'll be a little simpler, so it's left as an exercise for the reader.
+Of course, if you're  using Nextflow this will generally be taken care of by the appropriate config file and should be transparent.

 ### kraken2